claudiacastrillon/PCR_analysis/README.md

-PCR Analysis
+🧬 ###PCR Analysis###

-Overview
+📌 ##Overview##

 This repository contains code used for processing raw PCR machine data.
 The script extracts p-values necessary for further microarray analysis and was originally developed as part of a bachelor thesis.

-Features
+🚀 ##Features##

-Processes raw data obtained from PCR machines.
+🏷️ Processes raw data obtained from PCR machines.

-Computes p-values for gene expression analysis.
+📊 Computes p-values for gene expression analysis.

-Prepares data for downstream statistical and biological interpretation.
+🔬 Prepares data for downstream statistical and biological interpretation.

-Requirements
+⚙️ ##Requirements##

 Ensure you have the following installed:

-Python 3.x
+🐍 Python 3.x

-Jupyter Notebook
+📓 Jupyter Notebook

-Pandas
+🗂️ Pandas

-NumPy
+🔢 NumPy

-SciPy
+🧪 SciPy

-Matplotlib (optional for visualization)
+📈 Matplotlib (optional for visualization)

-Install dependencies using:
+📦 Install dependencies

 pip install pandas numpy scipy matplotlib

-Usage
+🛠️ ##Usage##

-Clone this repository:
+1️⃣ Clone this repository:

 git clone https://github.com/claudiacastrillon/PCR_analysis.git

-Navigate to the project folder:
+2️⃣ Navigate to the project folder:

 cd PCR_analysis

-Open the Jupyter Notebook:
+3️⃣ Open the Jupyter Notebook:

 jupyter notebook dCp.ipynb

-Follow the instructions in the notebook to process your PCR data.
+4️⃣ Follow the instructions in the notebook to process your PCR data.

-Contributions
+🤝 ##Contributions##

 Feel free to contribute by submitting pull requests or reporting issues!

-License
+📜 ##License##

 This project is open-source.
 See LICENSE for details.

-Contact
+📩 ##Contact##

-For inquiries, contact claudiacastrillon via GitHub.
+For inquiries, contact claudiacastrillon via GitHub. 💡